-- 7.3.11.
+7.3.11.
 The Neighbourhood Centre will form the primary gateway into the community.
-The gateway will highlight the entrance to the community through design features such as landscaping, low walls, signage, architectural treatments, and upgraded pavement treatment. - 7.3.12.
-A secondary gateway will be provided to signify the entrance into the existing Wilmot Creek Adult Lifestyle Community.
+The gateway will highlight the entrance to the community through design

+- features such as landscaping, low walls, signage, architectural treatments, and upgraded pavement treatment. - 7.3.12.
+A secondary gateway will be provided to signify the entrance into the existing Wilmot Creek Adult Lifestyle Community within the Secondary Plan Area.
 Special entry paving and signage, landscaping, and decorative fencing will identify the private road and controlled access gate.